Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Research method

 \subsubsection{Quality assessment}

-The study selection step was concluded with a quality assessment to evaluate the quality of the research strategies depicted and used in the selected secondary studies.
+The study selection step concluded with a quality assessment to evaluate the quality of the research strategies from the selected secondary studies.
 Using relevant tertiary studies from the software engineering field as reference \cite{Cadavid2020-xk, Kudo2019-gz, Xu2020-qw}, the quality assessment plan was designed based on the quality assessment criteria (QAs) included in the DARE-5 extended proposal from the York University Centre for Reviews and Dissemination \cite{DARE5} as refined by Kitchenham et al. in systematic reviews \cite{Kitchenham2009-aq} and tertiary studies \cite{Kitchenham2010-wk}.
 We define these QAs as follows:

 \begin{itemize} \item \textbf{QA1.} Does the search protocol presumably cover all relevant data sources? \item \textbf{QA2.} Are inclusion and exclusion criteria adequately described? \item \textbf{QA3.} Does the search protocol include a quality assessment evaluation? \item \textbf{QA4.} Are primary studies adequately identified and described? \item \textbf{QA5.} Is there a synthesis process to summarize and support research results and conclusions? \end{itemize}